Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-chrome-brave.rst

     .. group-tab:: Mac

-       No additional setup is required for Brave on MacOS
+       No additional setup is required for Chrome or Brave on MacOS